 Think of your walls like the banks of the river, guiding the energy from room to room.
 Think of your furniture as the rocks in the river, directing the energy around your space.

-The mouth of your river is the front door of your space, that is where the energy enters your home.
-The walls guide the energy from room to room and the furniture moves the energy around it.
-Your floor plan (the walls) and the placement of your furniture either creates flow in your space, slows it down or blocks it.
+The mouth of your river is the front door of your space, where the energy enters your home.
+The walls guide the energy from room to room, and the furniture moves the energy around it.
+Your floor plan (the walls) and the placement of your furniture either create flow in your space, slow it down, or blocks it.

 Look around your space at the walls and the furniture with the concept of flow in mind.
 What do you notice?
 Tell me what you discover in a comment below.

-Nancy Dadami is a Feng Shui Mentor, Destiny Strategist and Speaker.
-She teaches open-minded people to tap into their personal passion and power so they can live their best life and make a difference in the world.
+Nancy Dadami is a Feng Shui Mentor, Intuitive Painting Coach, and Flow Ambassador.
+She teaches open-minded people to tap into their passion and power to live their best lives and make a difference in the world.